odoo/owl/doc/reference/slots.md

 ## Reference

+### Default Slot

-Default slot: the first element inside the component which is not a named slot will be considered the `default` slot.
+The first element inside the component which is not a named slot will be considered the `default` slot.
 For example:

 ```xml